 - Philips HeartStart FRx

-The Department of the Army Technical Bulletin (TB MED 7) lists 8 years as the general life expectancy of a portable defibrillator.
+The Department of the Army Technical Bulletin (TB MED 7) lists 8 years as the general life expectancy of a defibrillator (p.
+B-6).
 So by opting for a model with an 8-year warranty, you can help to ensure that your AED never dies before its time.